Connect to a compute node. Take note of which compute node

 We're already using a tool that lets us create secure connections to another computer, SSH.
 We can leverage a feature built in to SSH to forward a remote computer's network to our local computer's network, SSH port forwarding.

 However, remember the structure of our Luria cluster.
-We first SSH to the Luria head node, the compute nodes are not available for us to SSH into directly.
-From this head node, we only have access to the compute nodes by going through Slurm.
-However, Slurm has a feature that lets us SSH into a compute node as long as we have a job running on it, which in our case is true since we are running a Jupyter Notebooks instance on a compute node.
-Therefore, we will have to port forward twice, once to connect our computer's network to the head node, then a second time to connect that network to the compute node's network.
+We first SSH to the Luria head node.
+The compute nodes are not available for us to SSH into directly.
+Slurm has a feature that lets us SSH into a compute node as long as we have a job running on it, which in our case is true since we are running a Jupyter Notebooks instance on a compute node.
+Therefore, we will have to port forward through two networks in order to complete the connection between our local computer's network and the network on the compute node.

 Now, if we open our browsers and navigate to the URL that Jupyter Notebooks gave us earlier, we should see Jupyter Notebooks!